SamanyaManav/pec/README.md

-# This repo is designed for the student of PEC
+# This repository is specially designed for
+# the student of PEC
 # Updating this page very soon.. .. ..
                                                         Please Visit Again